The Forgotten History of the Jewish, Anti-Zionist Left

 Benjamin: The funny part about the United States, and I would say this is mostly true for Europe, is that before the end of World War II, and even a little after, most Jews disparaged Zionists.
 And it didn’t matter if you were a communist, it didn’t matter if you were a Reform Jew, Zionism was not popular.
 There were a lot of different reasons for American Jews to not like Zionism before the 1940s.

 So that's one critique of Zionism.
-The other critique is Zionism, I think it's probably more contemporary to the left today, which is that they saw Zionism as a form of imperialism.
+The other critique of Zionism, which I think is more contemporary to the left today, is that Zionism is a form of imperialism.
 If you look at the pamphlets and magazines and speeches that are given on the Jewish left in the 1930s and '40s, they saw that Zionists were aligning themselves with British imperialism.
-They also were very aware of the fact that the Middle East was colonized, first by the Ottomans and then colonized by the British.
+They also were very aware of the fact that the Middle East was colonized, first by the Ottomans and then by the British.
 They saw the Palestinian struggle for liberation as part of a global anti-imperialist movement.

 Of course, Jewish communists saw themselves not as citizens of a nation-state, but as part of the global proletariat: part of the global working class, part of the global revolution.
 And so for them to think about their homeland as this small strip of land in the Mediterranean—regardless of any cultural affinity to Jerusalem—would just be against everything they believe.